guildai/_guild-legacy/docs/src/getting-started/quick-start.md

 specified.

-The expert model is a convolutional neural network and so takes much longer to train!
+The expert model is a convolutional neural network and so takes much longer to train.
 If your system has a GPU you'll be able to train the expert model over 10 epochs in a few minutes.
 If you're training on a CPU, the expert model will take 20 times longer, or more!